 When I lived in Los Angeles, I would talk about these places that I had found, and visited.
 And people who had lived there all of their life would just smile, roll their eyes, and wonder what was wrong with me.
 No such places existed, as far as they knew!

 Nowadays I write about my history adventuring here on the web.
-I post old photos of Phoenix on a Google+ page, and I am always happy to point out places that are still there, where you can go to today, and visit yesterday.
+I post old photos of Phoenix on the internet, and I am always happy to point out places that are still there, where you can go to today, and visit yesterday.
 No, I'm not selling anything, I'm not giving guided tours, or writing a book.
 And I know that the vast majority of people will insist that these places are long gone, because they've never seen them.
 But I beg to differ.
 I know that they are there, where they are, and I visit them as often as I can.

 Pictured above: a peacock at Sahuaro Ranch, 59th Avenue between Peoria and Olive, Glendale, Arizona.

 Become a PhD (Phoenix History Detective) today on Patreon!

 History Adventuring posts are shared there daily including "then and now" photos, billboards, aerials, videos, and super high-definition photos of historic Phoenix, Arizona.
 Discounts for seniors, students, teachers, and veterans.